Bucciamarcia/mush_on/README.md

 ### 0.0.3

 - Included AGPL license in open source repo.
-- Fixes bug that duplicates teams when they're saved in the same minute.
+- Fixed bug that duplicates teams when they're saved in the same minute.
 - Stats page updates immediately after a team is saved.
+Fix: Resolved issue where date range generation could incorrectly exclude the final day (current date) due to DST transitions affecting DateTime time components used in loop termination logic.
+  Dates are now normalized to midnight during generation.